 These observation nights can be a great way to meet existing members, understand the club and gain advice on purchasing your own telescope.

-Please note that visitors with telescopes will be permitted only one visitor observing night, after which they must become a member of the Society to continue to enjoy the outstanding facilities at Terrey Hills.
+Please note that visitors with telescopes will be permitted only one visitor observing night, after which they must become a member of the Society to continue to enjoy the outstanding facilities.

 Also, note that because Astronomy equipment can be fragile and very expensive to repair, children under the age of 12 will not be allowed near the telescopes.